 Marriage and Sexual Relations Mental Capacity Assessments

 Marriage and sexual relations are two of the most intimate acts that people can enter into and the decision to interfere with such decisions is of huge significance.
-However, there are some occasions where a person’s ability to make decisions about marriage and sexual relations are called into question and it can sometimes be a very a very fine line between promoting a person’s autonomy to make their own decisions and protecting them.
+However, there are some occasions where a person’s ability to make decisions about marriage and engage in sexual relations are called into question and it can sometimes be a very a very fine line between promoting a person’s autonomy to make their own decisions and protecting them from harm or the consequences of sexual relations.

 I am instructed by individuals, solicitors and local authorities who require robust, high quality mental capacity assessments.
 As a consultant Social Worker, I am well placed to complete mental capacity assessments for you concerning a person’s ability make decisions about marriage and sexual relations.
 I have a significant amount of experience as a practitioner and have completed hundreds of mental capacity assessments since 2009.
 I In addition, I am a qualified expert witness and instructed to complete mental capacity assessments ahead of legal proceedings.